 Off the deduction menu

-The ATO is focused on helping taxpayers get their deductions right, but it’s also on the lookout for red flags that identify people who are doing the wrong thing.
-Here’s a list of deductions you usually can’t claim on your tax return.
+The ATO is primarily concerned with assisting taxpayers incorrectly calculating their deductions, but it is also on the watch for red signs that indicate wrongdoing.
+Here’s a list of tax deductions that you can’t generally claim on your return.

-- Car expenses, unless you are transporting bulky tools or equipment that you need to do your job, and that your employer requires you to transport (and there is no secure area to store the equipment at work).
+- Unless you’re transporting big tools or equipment that you need to accomplish your job and that your employer wants you to transport, car expenses aren’t necessary (and there is no secure area to store the equipment at work).

-- Meal expenses, unless you were required to work away from home overnight.
+- Unless you were obliged to labour away from home overnight, meal expenses.

-- Private travel, including any personal travel portion of work-related travel.
+- Private travel, includes any personal travel that is part of a business trip.

-- Everyday clothes you bought to wear to work (for example, a suit or black pants), even if your employer requires you to wear them.
+- Even if your company needs you to wear them, everyday clothes you bought to wear to work (for example, a suit or black pants).

 Top tips for the business end of financial year tax returns